 Prime Your Miniature in Black or Dark Grey

 The first step is to prime the entire miniature in black or dark gray.
 This will establish the deeply shadowed areas of the model.
 Make sure to get coverage into all of the recesses and underneath areas of the model.

 Highlight your miniature from above with white

 The next step is to apply a contrasting color like white from directly above the miniature.
 This needs to be sprayed from a consistent high angle in order to achieve the effect.
 I like to hold the miniature in my off-hand so that the angle of the airbrush is comfortable but still achieves the angle.
-Using my Paasche Talon airbrush, I usually spray from a few inches away.
+I usually spray from a few inches away.

 It is important to note, you have already primed the miniature black, the other colors can be any kind of paint you choose, not necessarily primer from this point out.
 I find that Liquitex titanium white ink works great for zenithal highlighting.